wizAkash/json/README.md

 ## This project is created in order to link a students details to a specific json database.

+*The main objective of this project is to create a web form which will ask for the **students details** and send them to jsonpowerdb in a specific database.
+So, It's really important to know about the jsonpowerdb.*

 ### Benefits of using JsonDB
 1. Simplest way to retrieve data in a JSON format.
 2. Schema-free, Simple to use, Nimble and In-Memory database.